jameshfisher/jameshfisher.com/_posts/2017-02-06-how-do-i-use-fork-in-c.md

 ---
-title: "How do I use `fork` in C?"
+title: How do I use `fork` in C?
+tags:
+  - c
+  - posix
+  - system-calls
+  - programming
+taggedAt: '2024-03-26'
 ---

 The only way to create a new process in UNIX is with the `fork` system call, which duplicates the current process.
 Example: